MinorAdvancedPrototyping/grasshopper-open-access-test/book/Grasshopper_Rhino_course/Knowledge_base/Tutorials/Generative_Form_Finding_with_Kangaroo_Physics/!index.md

 1. Prepare the input geometry

-    1. We need to use meshes, where the resolution of the mesh defines the resolution of the simulation
+    a.
+We need to use meshes, where the resolution of the mesh defines the resolution of the simulation

 2. Decide on the physical constraints that will be applied to the system

-    1. Deciding which parts of the geometry will be fixed, which will be flexible, where the forces will be applied, etc
+    a.
+Deciding which parts of the geometry will be fixed, which will be flexible, where the forces will be applied, etc

-    2. Based on this, we need to isolate the different parts of the geometry such as the main mesh, edges of the mesh, points where the forces will applied, etc
+    b.
+Based on this, we need to isolate the different parts of the geometry such as the main mesh, edges of the mesh, points where the forces will applied, etc

 3. Apply Kangaroo Goals components to the parts of the geometry to assign the constraints